 - Improved installer error messages for common configuration problems.

 - Fixed several bugs in Slack, Gitter, and HipChat import tools.

 - Fixed a subtle bug in garbage-collection of the node_modules cache.

-- Optimized performance of Slack import for organizations with thousands of users.
+- Optimized performance of Slack import for organizations with

 If you are using Google authentication, we recommend upgrading to this latest release soon.
 See the upgrade instructions in the Zulip documentation.